-While we’ve learned a number of important items through testing pop-ups, such as the importance of small details, valuable offers, and added urgency, ultimately, the most important advice when it comes to consumer psychology is this: each business has a totally unique audience comprised of totally unique individuals.
+We’ve learned a number of important items through testing pop-ups.
+Such as; the importance of small details, valuable offers, and added urgency.
+But, the most important advice (when it comes to consumer psychology) is that each business has a totally unique audience.
+Each audience is comprised of totally unique individuals.

 What triggers one firm’s visitors into buying like madmen might cause the customers of another business to go running for the hills.

 Consumer psychology always comes back to testing and conversations.
-To optimize your business and processes for maximum consumer happiness, be sure to A/B test any message you put out there.
-Whether you’re A/B testing pop-ups, support templates, or email subject lines, you will eventually find the “what” in “what works best”.
+To optimize your business and processes for maximum consumer happiness, A/B test any message you put out there.
+Whether you’re A/B testing pop-ups, support templates, or email subject lines.
+You will eventually find the “what” in “what works best”.